LeoVen/C-Macro-Collections/Documentation.md

 # [TreeSet](#collections_index)

-A balanced binary tree that contains only unique elements to the set.
-Its elements are ordered.
+A TreeSet is an ordered collection of unique elements implemented as a balanced binary tree.
+A binary tree is a data structure with a root node and each node has two children, often referred as `left` child and `right` child.
+It is a balanced tree in order to keep the height of the tree as low as possible.
+The height determines how fast it takes to look up for an element so there are balanced trees that when adding or removing a node from the tree will try, if needed, to balanced itself.

 # [TreeMap](#collections_index)

-A balanced binary tree that maps a key `K` to a value `V`.
-The difference from a hashmap is that its keys are ordered.
+A TreeMap is an associative container that maps a key `K` to a value `V` containing only unique keys.
+The value is only accessible through the key.
+The keys are also sorted, unlike a HashMap.
+The main advantage of this container is that its elements are sorted when using an iterator over the tree and this ordering is based on a comparator function that is passes when the structure is initialized.

 # [HashSet](#collections_index)

-A hashtable that contains only unique elements to the set.
-Its elements are not ordered.
+A HashSet is an unordered collection of unique elements implemented as a hash-table.
+Searching for elements in this collection is almost instantaneous, requiring very few comparisons (at least one) to check if a certain element is present the the set.

 # [HashMap](#collections_index)

-A hashtable that maps a key `K` to a value `V`.
+A HashMap is an associative container that maps a key `K` to a value `V` containing only unique keys.
+The value is only accessible through the key.
+The keys are not sorted, unlike a TreeMap.
+The main advantage of this container is that lookups are almost instantaneous, requiring very few comparisons (at least one) to get the value corresponding to a key.

+HashMaps are one of the most used data structures as they are very useful as lookup tables.